Trekking Poles and Hiking Staffs: How to Choose and Use

 Trekking Pole Features

-Adjustable: Most trekking poles adjust in length to enhance stability on different terrain.
+Adjustable: Many trekking poles adjust in length to enhance stability on different terrain.
 They generally adjust from about 24 to 55 inches long.
 Typically you’ll want to shorten the poles when going uphill and lengthen them when going downhill.

 Standard poles: These do not have a shock-absorbing feature and are lighter and less expensive as a result.
 While they don't absorb as much impact when going downhill, they do provide a similar level of balance and support as shock-absorbing poles.